The Great Pyramid’s exact design measurements

 Inner depth 34.414 —– Petrie 34.42

 Possibly the unit of some multiple of es8 My being used for the Main Circle and so on is 1.1785e My, being the external width of the granite box.
-Taking the external width of the box as the unit, then the radius of the main circle is 80 of these, the KC roof level is 50 of these, and the KC floor level is 44 of these.
+Taking the external width of the box as the unit, then the radius of the main circle is 80 of these, the KC roof level above the pavement is 50 of these, and the KC floor level is 44 of these.

 41.33 inches is also the middle measure at the trial passage mouth.